microsoft/TypeScript-Handbook/pages/Triple-Slash Directives.md

 The process starts with a set of *root files*;
 these are the file names specified on the command-line or in the `"files"` list in the `tsconfig.json` file.
 These root files are preprocessed in the same order they are specified.
-Before a file a file is added to the list, all triple slash references in it are processed, and their targets are included.
+Before a file is added to the list, all triple-slash references in it are processed, and their targets included.
 Triple-slash references are resolved in a depth first manner, in the order they have been seen in the file.

 A triple-slash reference path is resolved relative to the containing file, if unrooted.